pablojacome/pablojacome/README.md

 ## 🧭 About Me

 - 🌎 Based in **Quito, Ecuador**
-- 💼 Currently working as **Head of Sales – Foam Line at Chaide**, applying data analysis to improve forecasting, efficiency, and customer satisfaction
+- 💼 Currently working as **Head of Sales**, applying data analysis to improve forecasting, efficiency, and customer satisfaction
-- 🎓 Holding an **MBA in Business Intelligence** and completing a **Data Analytics Bootcamp** focused on Python, SQL, and Power BI
+- 🎓 Holding an **MBA in Business Intelligence** and a **Data Analytics Certificate** focused on Python, SQL, and Power BI
 - 💡 Experienced in bridging business and technical teams to align strategy, processes, and analytics
 - 🚀 Passionate about **business process optimization, data visualization, and decision intelligence**